Layer-switching cost and optimality in information spreading on multiplex networks: Analytical framework

-{\em Numerical simulations}---We perform numerical simulation on the randomly-coupled ER graphs to check our analytic calculation.
-Initially, all nodes are susceptible except for one randomly-chosen seed which is assumed to be infected by a type-$i$ transmission.
-Infected nodes transmit the disease to its neighbors with an infection rate dependent on incoming and outgoing channels and each infected node recover after a fixed recovery period, $\tau$.
-Until all infected nodes recover, the spreading process proceeds.
-Then, the epidemic outbreak size is the product of the probability of epidemic outbreak and its average size, $\rho_i=P_i S$.
-Numerical results for $P_i$, $S$, and $\rho_i$ are in well agreement with theory and clearly show that $P_i$ and $S$ can be different each other above the epidemic threshold in Fig.~3(a).
-Unless we consider network multiplexity, we can miss some features of the final consequence in epidemic dynamics such as the difference between $P_i$ and $S$, and dependency of initial seed infection.
+To verify the validity of the proposed analytical framework, we compare the analytical calculation with the numerical simulation results.
+The numerical simulation of our model proceeds as follows.
+Initially, all nodes are susceptible except for one randomly-chosen seed which is assumed to be infected by a type-$i$ transmission (that is, infected through layer $i$).
+Infected nodes transmit the disease to their susceptible neighbors with the infection rates $\lambda_{ji}$ determined by both the incoming channel $i$ and the outgoing channel $j$.
+Each infected node recovers after a fixed recovery period, $\tau$.
+The spreading process proceeds until all infected nodes in the network recover, which completes one independent run of the numerical simulation.
+After many independent runs, we compute the outbreak probability $P_i$ as the fraction of runs ending up with the fraction of recovered nodes above the prescribed threshold (chosen to be $1\%$ in our numerical simulation).
+Likewise the outbreak size $S$ is computed as the average of the fraction of recovered nodes above the threshold.
+The prevalence due to type-$i$ seed infection, $\rho_i$, is computed as $\rho_i=P_i S$.